-- Be sure to notate in the comments section on the Pre-Approval Report, anything out of the ordinary, unusual or an exception to University travel.
+- Be sure to notate in the comments section on the Pre-Approval Report, anything out of the ordinary, unusual or deviates from the University’s travel policy.

 - A travel cash advance may only be requested on the Pre-Approval Report prior to submitting for approval.
 Be sure to allow time for approval, check printing/direct depositing to be completed prior to the departure date of the trip.

-- When expenses are not covered by a travel card, 100% of the estimated expenses can be advanced.
+- If expenses are not covered by a travel card, 100% of the estimated expenses can be advanced.

-- Click here (CR Expense Report) on how to review and create an Expense Report.
+- Review the (CR Expense Report) on how to create an Expense Report.

 - Travel expense reimbursement requests must include the original itemized receipt with the following information:

 - Flight Itinerary (when applicable)